Archbold's nightjar: Plumage

-The top of E. archboldi's head is dark brown and streaked buff-rufous along the edges of the feathers.
+The top of the head is dark brown and streaked buff-rufous along the edges of the feathers.
 Sides of the crown are grey-brown with thin black streaks.
 The lore and ear coverts are black-dark brown and lightly spotted buff.
-E. archboldi's dark brown throat is vividly covered in buff-rufous colored spots, with a distinct white patch on both sides of the lower throat.
-The mantle and back are black-dark brown with vivid buff-rufous colored spots and grey streaks.
-This blackish-brown color transitions into a slightly paler, greyish color on the rump and the uppertail coverts.
+The throat is dark brown, vividly covered in buff-rufous coloured spots, with a distinct white patch on both sides of the lower throat.
+The mantle and back are black-dark brown with vivid buff-rufous coloured spots and grey streaks.
+This blackish-brown colour transitions into a slightly paler, greyish colour on the rump and the uppertail coverts.
 The breast is dark brown with bold, short buff-rufous streaks, and feathers become increasingly spotted buff-white as we reach the belly down to the undertail coverts.
 At rest, the dark brown tail is held into a rigid "tent" shape.
 The innermost tail feathers are faintly barred grey-white, whereas the outer tail feathers have a distinct pale grey-white bar and a broad buff-tawny bar on the edges of the feathers.
-Wing coverts are black-dark brown and spotted rufous, buff and tawny, with greater spotting on lesser coverts.
-Primaries and secondaries are black-dark brown, but secondaries are spotted rufous-tawny on the edges of the feathers.
-Tertials are also dark-brown, but mottled greyish-brown in addition to the buff spots.
+The wing coverts are black-dark brown and spotted rufous, buff and tawny, with greater spotting on lesser coverts.
+The primaries and secondaries are black-dark brown, but secondaries are spotted rufous-tawny on the edges of the feathers.
+The tertials are also dark-brown, but mottled greyish-brown in addition to the buff spots.

 Male and female individuals closely resemble each other, with some field guides describing females featuring more cinnamon-tawny spots on their dorsal and breast feathers, and thin brownish-yellow tips on the tail feathers instead of the grey-white tips found in males.
 Juvenile plumage differs from the adult plumage.
 Juveniles are entirely ashy grey-white, and possess a dark eye-patch.
 Their upperparts are lightly spotted black and their underparts are barred dark grey, interspersed with a few rufous feathers.